ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ### CLI plugin support for the self-signed certificate

-You can display the decoded certificate for your deployment with the CLI plugin using the `ibmcloud cdb deployment-cacert "your-service-name" command.
-You can copy and save the command's out put to a file and provide the file's path to your driver.
+You can display the decoded certificate for your deployment with the CLI plugin with the `ibmcloud cdb deployment-cacert "your-service-name" command.
+Copy and save the command's output to a file and provide the file's path to your driver.